cfengine/documentation/reference/promise-types/measurements.markdown

                log
 ```

-**Synopsis**: Whether the data can be seen as a time-series or just an
+**Description**: Whether the data can be seen as a time-series or just an
 isolated value

 **Example**: